andrew264/Assistant/README.md

 *   **Color Roles:** Manages color roles using button-based UI.
 *   **Last Seen:** Tracks when users were last seen online, typing, or in voice channels.
 *   **Surveillance:** Logs edited/deleted messages, nickname changes, status updates, voice channel activity, and more.
+*   **Starboard:** Allows users to "star" messages using a specific reaction (default ⭐).
+Messages that reach a configurable threshold are posted to a designated starboard channel.
 ___
 ## Dependencies